 Do I have time and spoons for that?
 Nope!

-The best way to ask me about a specific book is to make a comment on the website on a book collection where that book is relevant.
-That way, if I reply, everyone learns from it.
+The easiest way to ask me about a specific book is to make a comment on the website on a book collection where that book is relevant.* That way, if I reply, everyone learns from it.

 The worst way to ask me about specific books is to hunt down my personal contact information to ask for a free, private tutoring lesson on critical book analysis.
 Inappropriate!
 More than a little creepy and invasive!

-If you really, absolutely must keep our discussion private, you can book a consultation.
+If you really, absolutely must keep our discussion private, you can book a private consultation.
 If this education is so valuable to you that it's worth googling my home address and hunting down my secret social media page, it's worth paying for, right?

 Most likely reasons I haven't included your suggestions in an article in Books For Littles